U-PROX CLC G80

 Actuating Devices (Relay)

-To control actuating devices, the controller is equipped with one solid-state relay.
+To control actuating devices, the control panel is equipped with one solid-state relay.
 It can be used to control an electric lock or strike.
-The relay has normally closed (NC) and normally open (NO) contacts, which allow control of actuating mechanisms with a current consumption of up to 1 A at 30 V.
+The relay has normally open (NO) contacts and inversion mode (to NC), which allow control of actuating mechanisms with a current consumption of up to 1 A at 30 V.

-If all actuating devices are switched on/off simultaneously, voltage drops may occur; these should not cause the controller to malfunction.
+If all actuating devices are switched on/off simultaneously, voltage drops may occur; these should not cause the control panel to malfunction.
 If necessary, connect a separate power supply for the actuating devices.

 When using the relay contacts to control an inductive load (e.g., an electromagnetic lock), a flyback diode should be installed in reverse across the coil power supply to avoid contact damage.